gurdotan/activerecord_plurals/README.md

 A simple rails plugin for batch-retrieving specific fields of activerecord models.

 ## Installation
+As rails plugin:
 `rails plugin install git://github.com/gurdotan/activerecord_plurals.git`

+As a gem:
+Add `gem "activerecord_plurals"` to your Gemfile and run `bundle install`.

 ## Usage
 For example, assume we have a table of animals, assocsiated to the `Animal` ActiveRecord model.
 We can do the following: